ramonaharrison/ramonaharrison.github.io/_posts/2015-05-01-game-of-life.md

  * Any live cell with more than three live neighbors dies (overcrowding).
  * Any dead cell with exactly three live neighbors becomes live.

  The game must be populated with a 'seed': an initial state of live and dead cells from which subsequent generations can evolve.
+This is where things get interesting.

+ Once I figured out code for the game's logic and got the Processing applet running, I started to explore some of the in